Algorithms for Massive Data -- Lecture Notes: Jaccard similarity - MinHash

 \begin{definition}[Jaccard similarity] $J(A,B) = \frac{|A\cap B|}{|A\cup B|}$ \end{definition}

+The symmetric \emph{Jaccard distance} $d_J$ is defined as $d_J(A,B) = 1- J(A,B)$.
+It can be shown that $d_J$ is a metric.
+While in this section we show a sketching technique estimating $J(A,B)$, the same technique works also for $d_J(A,B)$.

 Without loss of generality, we may assume that we work with sets of integers from the universe $[1,n]$.
-This is not too restrictive: for example, if we represent a document as the set of all substrings of some length $k$ appearing in it, we can convert those strings to integers using Rabin's hashing.
+This is not too restrictive, since we can always convert any object into an integer using a collision-free (w.h.p.) hash function.

 \begin{definition}[MinHash hash function] Let $h$ be a hash function.
 The MinHash hash function of a set $A$ is defined as $\hat h(A) = \min\{h(x)\ :\ x\in A\}$, i.e. it is the minimum of $h$ over all elements of $A$. \end{definition}